3 DAYS FROM $899

 Discover the majesty of the Grand Canyon

-Unforgettable Moment: We’ll also admire views from Cape Royal, the southernmost viewpoint on the North Rim, where we’ll be rewarded with sweeping panoramas across the canyon.
+Unforgettable Moment: You'll also admire views from Cape Royal, the southernmost viewpoint on the North Rim, where you'll be rewarded with sweeping panoramas across the canyon.
 Get your cameras at the ready as you catch sight of Angels Window in the distance, a natural arch in the Kaibab limestone that frames the Colorado River in magnificent style.
-After returning to the hotel for checkout, we journey next to the southern Utah town of Kanab, known by locals as “Little Hollywood” for its past as a popular filming location for movie and TV Westerns.
-You’ll have time to explore and enjoy lunch on your own before continuing to our hotel in Bryce this evening.
+After returning to the hotel for checkout, journey next to the southern Utah town of Kanab, known by locals as “Little Hollywood” for its past as a popular filming location for movie and TV Westerns.
+You’ll have time to explore and enjoy lunch on your own before continuing to the hotel in Bryce this evening.
 Along the drive, we’ll stop to snap a few photos of Bryce’s Red Canyon, known for its spectacular red sandstone spires.
 Dinner is at the hotel this evening.

 Take a scenic spin through Bryce Canyon

 Get an early start today, as another glorious canyon awaits you!
 Following breakfast at the hotel, take a scenic ride to Southern Utah’s Bryce Canyon National Park.
 Known for its distinctive hoodoo rock formations — also known as tent rocks or fairy chimneys — Bryce Canyon isn't a true canyon but a collection of naturally occurring amphitheaters along a plateau.
 And rather than being water-carved, the park's strange shapes are actually sculpted by thousands of years of wind erosion.
 Enjoy some leisurely sightseeing in this strangely beautiful setting before sitting down for an included Western-style lunch at a local restaurant.
 The rest of your afternoon is at leisure.